den-UXDI/portfolio-starter-kit/README.md

 ## Repo

 First thing's first - create a new repo for your project.
+FROM SCATCH - don't fork this repo.
 Initialize it with a readme and an index.html file that gives a simple 'hello world':

 ```html
 	<!DOCTYPE html>